Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

    - Navigate to the CloudWatch service.
    - In the left navigation pane, choose "Logs".
    - Click on "Create log group".
-   - Provide a unique name for the log group I intergrated my already create log which is CruddurApiGatewayLambdaAuthorizer and click on "Create".
+   - Provide a unique name for the log group, I intergrated my already created log which is **CruddurApiGatewayLambdaAuthorizer** and click on "Create".
    - Navigate to the API Gateway service and click on the gateway you just created
-   - In the left navigation pane, choose "Logs/Tracing"
+   - Go through the console and choose "Logging"
-   - Under "Access logging" section, click on "Edit".
+   - Inside "logging" section, click on "Edit"
-   - Choose the previously created CloudWatch Logs and paste the `ARN`
+   - Enable the access logging, then enter the ARN of the cloudwatch log group to send your access logs to
-   - Configure the log format and the log level.
+   - Then select your desired log format or log level; E.g YAML
    - Click on "Save" to create the API Gateway Logs Group.

 View your Cloudwatch logs => Log groups and start troubleshooting.